 The start of fall brings new seasonal household items that pose a threat to the safety of our pets.
 These common household items can cause serious problems if ingested by animals.
 Here is the list of seasonal products that the veterinarians at Pet Poison Helpline recommend keeping away from pets.

 While most mushrooms are generally non-toxic, certain types can be very dangerous.
 One of the most dangerous is the Amanita phalloides or death cap mushroom which is found throughout the United States.
 The proper identification of mushrooms is extremely difficult and often only done by experts.
-Therefore, it is wise to consider all ingestions of unidentified mushrooms as toxic until proven otherwise.
+Therefore, it is wise to consider any ingestion of unidentified mushrooms as toxic until proven otherwise.
 Depending on what type of mushroom is ingested, symptoms include vomiting, diarrhea, abdominal pain, depression, tremors, and seizures, with liver and kidney damage occurring later.
 Pet owners should scour their yard frequently to get rid of any mushrooms.

 While you may think these white balls are benign, they are not.
 Mothballs typically contain either paradichlorobenzene or naphthalene.
 While the old fashioned mothballs (naphthalene) are often considered more toxic, both can be deadly.
 Symptoms include vomiting, severe abdominal pain, tremors, weakness, possible kidney or liver failure, and severe abnormality of your pet’s red blood cells.